core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

-The Request-Tag option provides a very simple way for a proxy to keep them separate: if it appends a Request-Tag that is particular to the requesting endpoint to all request carrying any Block option, it does not need to keep track of any further block state.
+The Request-Tag option provides a very simple way for a proxy to keep them separate: if it appends a Request-Tag that is particular to the requesting endpoint to all request carrying a Block1 option, it does not need to keep track of any further block state unless some forms of Block2 responses are returned.

 This is particularly useful to proxies that strive for stateless operation as described in {{?I-D.ietf-core-stateless}} Section 3.1.